sbcd90/akka-messaging/src/main/java/com/typesafe/akka/persistence/send/recv/modes/README.md

 akka-messaging
 ==============

-This directory contains code for **Actor System with different massage modes**.
+This directory contains code for **Actor System with different message modes**.